 Located in the coastal mountain range of central California, Paso Robles, or "Pass of the Oaks," is close to mountains, beaches and deserts.
 The area has an ideal climate for wine-making; grape growing in the region began in 1797.
 There are now more than 170 wineries, 26,000 vineyard acres and 40 varietals of wine.
 Visit the thermal springs, which are said to have healing powers, or one of the more modern spring resorts in the area.

 Discover an essential chapter of America's history in the cobblestone streets, river walks and monuments of Richmond.
 Originally a colonial settlement, Virginia's capital is now a thriving hub for culture, shopping and outdoor fun.
-Explore Civil War history at the Museum of the Confederacy, stroll along the canal downtown or test your nerve whitewater rafting on the James River.
+Explore Civil War history at the American Civil War Museum, stroll along the canal downtown or test your nerve whitewater rafting on the James River.
 With lively neighborhoods and a vibrant restaurant scene, Richmond is perfect for a quick break or an extended getaway.

 Greenville, South Carolina, is anchored by what Forbes Magazine calls one of America's Best Downtowns.
 Featuring a one-of-a-kind "floating" suspension bridge and set against the scenic Blue Ridge Mountains, Greenville boasts a thriving arts scene, hundreds of restaurants, shops and boutiques, popular annual festivals, numerous historic sites and museums housing significant art collections.
 Excellent interstate service and a user-friendly international airport make access easy.